Christian-Kristine-Kan-Scott/nlp_project/README.md

 ## The Plan

-Plan - Acquire - Prepare - Explore - Model - Deliver
+**Plan - Acquire - Prepare - Explore - Model - Deliver**

--Wrangle
+- Wrangle
-    -Acquire data via webscraping Github through class provided script -Prepare data by creating basic clean functions such as tokenize, removing stopwords, lemmatize -We will create a function that we can reference later to acquire and prepare the data by storing the function in a file name wrangle.py
+    - Acquire data via webscraping Github through class provided script
+    - Prepare data by creating basic clean functions such as tokenize, removing stopwords, lemmatize
+    - We will create a function that we can reference later to acquire and prepare the data by storing the function in a file name wrangle.py
-    -We will split our data to a train, validate, and test -Explore
+    -We will split our data to a train, validate, and test
+- Explore
-    -Create visualizations of data to pin point key text words that correllate to programming languages -Create a visualizations correlating to hypotheses statements -Run at least two statistical tests that will support whether the hypothesis has been rejected or not -Modeling
+    - Create visualizations of data to pin point key text words that correllate to programming languages
+    - Create a visualizations correlating to hypotheses statements
+    - Run at least two statistical tests that will support whether the hypothesis has been rejected or not
+- Modeling
-    Establish baseline
+    - Establish baseline
-    Ensure models are tested on appropriate validate and test datasets Determine best performing model and test on test dataset -Delivery
+    - Ensure models are tested on appropriate validate and test datasets
+    - Determine best performing model and test on test dataset
+- Delivery
-    -README with project details
+    - README with project details
-    -Python modules with acquire and prepare functions -Final Report in Jupyter Notebook
+    - Python modules with acquire and prepare functions
+    - Final Report in Jupyter Notebook
-    -Presentation with slide show entailing executive summary details
+    - Presentation with slide show entailing executive summary details